jenkinsci/jenkins/CONTRIBUTING.md

     * For JDK 11 there might be some compatibility issues in developer tools, please see [this page](https://wiki.jenkins.io/display/JENKINS/Java+11+Developer+Guidelines#Java11DeveloperGuidelines-Knowndevelopertoolsissues) for more info.
       If you hit a new issue, please report it with a `java11-devtools-compatibility` label in our issue tracker.
   * Maven 3.5.4 or above.
-You can [download maven] here.
+You can [download Maven here].
   * Any IDE which supports importing Maven projects.
   * Install [NodeJS](https://nodejs.org/en/). **Note:** only needed to work on the frontend assets found in the `war` module.
     * Frontend tasks are run using [yarn](https://yarnpkg.com/lang/en/).
 Run `npm install -g yarn` to install it.